General Registration Policies

 While an internship alone cannot be directly counted for credit towards one’s degree, a student can take advantage of the internship’s experience and resources as the foundation of an independent study.
 To incorporate an internship into an independent study, students should follow the independent study registration procedures and additional policies listed above.
 In addition,

-- Students should check their academic advisor for guidance before considering any internship options.
+1. Students should consult with their academic advisor before considering any internship options.

-- Near the close of the internship, the internship supervisor should email a written evaluation of the student’s performance to the instructor.
+3. Near the end of the internship, the internship supervisor should email a written evaluation of the student’s performance to the independent study instructor.
 This evaluation should be based on clearly defined tasks and will factor into the student’s final grade.

 Continuous Enrollment Requirement